EOA-Blockchain-Labs/ethereumonarm/docs/kiln/kiln-testnet.rst

 The Kiln network is a public testnet for the upcoming Ethereum upgrade to Proof of Stake called **The Merge**.
-It will be (most probably) the last public testnet before the merge.
+It will be (most probably) the last public testnet before **The merge**.

-This is a **Plug and Play** image for the **Raspberry Pi 4** that sets up and installs all the software to test Execution Layer and Consensus Layer clients just **by starting their Systemd services**.
+This is a **Plug and Play** image for the **Raspberry Pi 4** that sets up and installs all the software necessary to test Execution Layer and Consensus Layer clients just **by starting their Systemd services**.

 Please check here the `recommended-hardware`_ section before installing the image: